HunterMRocha/huntermacias.io/_posts/asteroids-tutorial.md

 ![Example Output](https://media.giphy.com/media/rZqbm6tgMHog6vL9JP/giphy.gif)

 >> Now we have our asteroids and their rotating decently
+>> However since the images are in rectangles and when rectangles rotate
+>> it isn't an ideal rotation we end up running into slight imperfections
+>>
+>> To demonstrate further here is an additional graphic of the problem we
+>> are going to tackle next

 # Asteroids Tutorial Part 7: Score (and Drawing Text)